-The Drafting Team (DT) held [x] calls, beginning on 22-Aug.
+The Drafting Team (DT) held weekly calls beginning 22-Aug-2016.
 The DT analyzed the staff table and suggested a somewhat different categorization of GNSO rights and responsibilities, looking at three types of decisions that GNSO would need to consider:

-- Nominations for GNSO representatives on Empowered Community, Customer Standing Committee, IANA Functions Review Team, and other review teams that will become part of the post-transition Bylaws; - Decisions made by GNSO to initiate or respond to petitions of the Empowered Community; and - 3.
+- 1. Nominations for GNSO representatives on Empowered Community, Customer Standing Committee, IANA Functions Review Team, and other review teams that will become part of the post-transition Bylaws; - 2.
+Decisions made by GNSO to initiate or respond to petitions of the Empowered Community; and - 3.
 Decisions made by GNSO on its own, to initiate document inspection requests or investigations, per Bylaws Sections 22.7(a), 22.7(e) and 22.8